TheNextLvl-net/tweaks/README.md

 - Unless an animal is at full health they can't breed
 - Cooldown for milking cows/mushroom-cows (with bowls)
 - Cooldown for Sheep wool growth
-- You can define a default permission level (purely clientside)
+- You can define a default permission level (purely client-side)

 ## Commands